 Once the oil has soaked in, apply a coat of conditioner. (optional step) This provides an extra seal for the board's surface, giving it maximum protection and lustre.

 WHEN MORE IS NEEDED – HOW TO REFINISH A CUTTING BOARD

 Cooking is an art and a passion, but wooden cutting boards can be the unsung heroes in the kitchen, standing up to the rigors of daily use.
-One of the best things about wooden cutting boards is their forgiving nature.
+One of the best things about wooden boards is their forgiving nature compared to plastic cutting boards.
 If your board has deep cuts and hard-to-reach crevices, all you need is a bit of sandpaper and some elbow grease to restore it to its original glory.
 With the right grit of sandpaper, 150/180/220, you can level out the surface and create a smooth, even finish.

-And after all that hard work, treat your cutting board with a food grain oil and conditioner to bring out its natural beauty and ensure it lasts for years to come.
+And after all that hard work, treat your wood board with a food grade mineral oil and conditioner to bring out its natural beauty and ensure it lasts for years to come.

 In conclusion, keeping your wooden cutting board clean and properly maintained is essential for safety and longevity.
 By following the simple steps we've outlined in this guide, you can ensure that your board stays in good condition for many years to come.
 From scraping off food debris and washing with mild soap and warm water to disinfecting with vinegar, baking soda, or bleach, you can keep your board safe for your family and prolong its life.
 It's also essential to use separate cutting boards for meats and fish to avoid cross-contamination and prolong the life of your cutting boards.
 So remember, a little effort goes a long way in keeping your board in top condition.